 Finally, software development organizations are decreasing their product’s time to market by outsourcing their software development.
 And companies, using technology as a competitive edge, are outsourcing to have technology help them start saving time now.

 One of the major issues, related to outsourcing, is communication.
-It is usually hard to communicate with IT resources in house, let alone communicating offshore.
+It is usually hard to communicate with IT resources in-house, let alone communicating offshore.
 This is a legitimate concern and such that needs proper attention.
-However, those who have worked with software developers can attest that effective communication is not ensured by sitting in the same room or ability to speak same language efficiently.
+However, those who have worked with software developers can attest that effective communication is not ensured by sitting in the same room or ability to speak the same language efficiently.
 Effective communication, in software development, takes place when software developers give proper respect/attention to end users and follow proper software development processes to document, agree upon and deliver according to customer’s requirement.
 We use industry standard techniques to illustrate our understanding of your requirements.